 In addition to interest rate risk, we are exposed to other forms of market risk in our normal business transactions.
 Foreign currency and foreign exchange contracts expose us to a small degree of foreign currency risk.
 These transactions are primarily executed on behalf of customers.
 Our trust and asset management income are at risk to fluctuations in the market values of underlying assets, particularly debt and equity securities.
 Also, our share-based compensation expense is dependent on the fair value of our stock options, restricted stock units, and restricted stock at the date of grant.
-The fair value of stock options, restricted stock units, and restricted stock on the date of grant and is at risk to changes in equity markets, general economic conditions, and other factors.
+The fair value of stock options, restricted stock units, and restricted stock is impacted by the market price of the Parent's common stock on the date of grant and is at risk to changes in equity markets, general economic conditions, and other factors.